jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

         else:
             return 'DENIED'

   still green.
 The ATM

-  * :red:`denies` a withdrawal if the :red:`wrong PIN` is entered because you cannot enter the system
+  * :red:`denies` a withdrawal if the :red:`wrong PIN` is entered.
   * :red:`denies` a withdrawal if the account balance is :red:`NOT enough`.
 This only happens if the :green:`right PIN` is entered.
   * :red:`denies` a withdrawal if the account is :green:`above limit` for the daily withdrawal limit.
-This only happens if the account balance is :green:`enough`.
+This only happens if the account balance is :green:`enough`, which only happens if the :green:`right PIN` is entered.
-  * :green:`approves` a withdrawal only if the :green:`right PIN` is entered and the balance is :green:`enough` and the account is :red:`below limit` for daily withdrawals
+  * :green:`approves` a withdrawal only if the :green:`right PIN` is entered, the account balance is :green:`enough` and the account is :red:`below limit` for daily withdrawals

 * I remove the other statements